Supersymmetry and trace formulas II. Selberg trace formula: Abstract

 \section{Abstract}

-By extending the new supersymmetric localization principle introduced in \cite{Choi:2021yuz}, we present a path integral derivation of the Selberg trace formula on arbitrary compact Riemann surfaces, including the case of arbitrary vector-valued automorphic form and weight corresponding to Maass Laplacian.
+By extending the new supersymmetric localization principle introduced in \cite{Choi:2021yuz}, we present a path integral derivation of the Selberg trace formula on arbitrary compact Riemann surfaces, including the case of vector-valued automorphic forms of arbitrary half-integer weight corresponding to Maass Laplacian.
 We also generalize the method to formulate the Selberg trace formula on generic compact locally symmetric space.

 \keywords{} \subjclass[2020]{}